Hairy Bikers Slow Cooker Lamb Tagine Recipe

 • Fresh coriander, to serve

-1. Prep and Brown the Lamb: Chop the lamb into 1-inch chunks, trimming off any large pieces of excess fat.
+1. Brown the lamb: Cut the lamb into roughly 3cm chunks, trimming any large pieces of fat.
 Heat the olive oil in a large frying pan over a medium-high heat.
 Brown the lamb in batches on all sides, then transfer to the slow cooker.

-2. Sauté the Vegetables: In the same pan, add the chopped onions and carrots.
-Fry for a few minutes until the vegetables begin to soften and the carrots start to brown slightly.
-Transfer them to the slow cooker.
+2. Soften the vegetables: In the same pan, add the chopped onion and carrots.
+Fry for a few minutes until the vegetables begin to soften and the carrots start to colour slightly.
+Transfer to the slow cooker.

-3. Combine All Ingredients: Add the cumin, paprika, dried coriander, salt, pepper, chopped tomatoes, chicken stock, dried apricots, grated ginger, crushed garlic, drained chickpeas, and the whole cinnamon stick to the slow cooker.
+3. Add the spices and liquids: Add all the spices, chopped tomatoes, chicken stock, dried apricots, ginger, garlic, chickpeas, and the cinnamon stick to the slow cooker.

-4. Slow Cook: Stir all the ingredients together until well combined.
-Cover and cook on LOW for 6 hours or on HIGH for 4 hours, until the lamb is meltingly tender.
+4. Cook low and slow: Stir everything together until well combined.
+Cover and cook on LOW for 6 hours or on HIGH for 4 hours, until the lamb is very tender and falls apart easily.

 5. Serve: Remove the cinnamon stick.
-Sprinkle with freshly chopped coriander and serve hot.
+Scatter with freshly chopped coriander and serve hot.

 Hairy Bikers Slow Cooker Lamb Tagine Recipe